One Man's Mission To Bring Regenerative Agriculture To Sarawak

 Ugak Sanggau is on a mission to bring regenerative agriculture to Sarawak.
 His efforts are producing doubled benefits in saving the local environment and enriching local farmers at the same time.

-As a professional estate manager with thirty odd years experience in managing oil palm estates, his knowledge in best management practices is unequalled among the small holders in Sarawak.
-Testimony to this can be seen the cattle that are allowed to roam through his plantation serving both as weed control and natural fertilization.
+As a professional estate manager with thirty odd years’ experience in managing oil palm estates, his knowledge in best management practices is unequalled among the small holders in Sarawak.
+Testimony to this can be seen the cattle that are allowed to roam through his plantation serving both as weed control and natural fertilisation.
 It was his constant drive to do better that inspired his new campaign to introduce organic farming methods to his fellow small holders.

 “I know the problems that the farmers face,” he told us when we met up with him in Miri recently.
 Being able to earn a living from the small farms was identified as a key challenge for small holders.
-After careful consideration, he identified the cost of fertilizers as low hanging fruit to improve income for small farmers.
+After careful consideration, he identified the cost of fertilisers as low hanging fruit to improve income for small farmers.

 A winning solution for small farmers

-The success of his endeavors is now being used as a showcase of growing oil palm with organic fertilizers.
+The success of his endeavors is now being used as a showcase of growing oil palm with organic fertilisers.
 Ugak took us around his farm and pointed out excitedly to the number of bunches on the trees.

 “It’s not only how many bunches there but look at those,” he pointed to freshly harvested fruit bunches.
 “Not only are they big but they’re very heavy!
 When you are paid according to weight, the weight of the Fresh Fruit Bunch is just as important as the size!”